Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience

-This eliminates instances whose flux significantly deviates from that in the photometric catalog.
-This type of issue often occurs concurrently when the fit also fails Criterion C) and/or Criterion F).
-In addition, in cases where the source has a distinct bulge-disk composition, the single S\'ersic component may be driven by either the bulge or the disk, and consequently yield an inconsistent flux estimate relative to the photometric catalog value.
 However, dropping out fits according to these quality evaluation criteria complicates the overall selection bias and increases the sample incompleteness, in addition to our $\rm SNR>10$ target selection.
 We will examine and discuss the completeness of these fits as a function of stellar mass and redshift in Appendix \ref{appendix:A}.

 We institute a three-level classification metric for labeling the quality of these fits.
 The fits deemed to have great quality (equivalent to \texttt{use\_fit = 2} in the \texttt{RAW} catalog, introduced in Section \ref{sec: catalogs}) have to meet all of the above criteria.
 Sources in this category are well-described by a single-S\'ersic model in the given band, and all of their best-fitting parameters are deemed robust.
 A selected example of a galaxy in this category (in all 20 bands) is shown in the top rows (ID: 31573) in Figure \ref{fig:img_mod_residual}.